escapin/sElect/README.md

 **Voting phase.** In the voting phase, every voter prepare her ballots using the client program.
-A ballot contains the voter's choice (for example, the name of the candidate chosen by the voter) and a unique, randomly chosen verification code.
+A ballot contains the voter's choice (for example, the name of the candidate chosen by the voter) and a verification code, whose first nine characters are inserted by the user, whereas the remaining are randomly chosen by the system.
 To construct the ballot, the choice along with the verification code is encrypted several times with the public key of each mix server, from the last to the first.
 Such a (complete) ballot is then submitted to the collecting server which authenticates the voter and, if the authentication succeeds, replies by sending back a digitally signed acknowledgment.